 Cane toads are among the largest toads on Earth.
 These cold-blooded animals are native to South and Central America.
 But, because they’re so good at surviving, they’ve actually become problematic invasive species in Australia, Oceania, and the Caribbean.
-Cane toads grow up to nine inches long and can eat everything from fish and frogs to mice and other toads.
+Cane toads grow up to 9 inches long and can eat everything from fish and frogs to mice and other toads.
 They’re typically light to dark brown in appearance, with sturdy forelegs and long back legs that enable them to leap several feet when hunting.

 4. Tiger Salamander

-One of the most beautiful amphibians on the planet, the tiger salamander grows up to eight inches long.
+One of the most beautiful amphibians on the planet, the tiger salamander grows up to 8 inches long.
 Tiger salamanders have snake-like bodies with short, thick heads and legs.
-Their most distinctive feature is their coloring; tiger salamanders are black to brown, with thick yellow stripes covering their entire body.
+Their most distinctive feature is their coloring: tiger salamanders are black to brown, with thick yellow stripes covering their entire body.
 These cold-blooded animals live throughout much of the United States, where they spend a great deal of time underground in burrows.
 Despite their small size and harmless appearance, tiger salamanders are obligate carnivores.
 They primarily eat earthworms, slugs, insects, tiny crustaceans, and snails.

 5. White Sturgeon